fbpx

 Planning for the future

 Our county’s growing need for energy, coupled with the carbon-free fuel targets recently signed into Washington state law, have made it clear we will need new, carbon-free generation capacity installed within the next decade.
-We have investigated all types of new generation technology and determined that nuclear energy produced by scalable, “small modular reactors” is an option to consider.
+We have determined that nuclear energy produced by scalable, "small modular reactors" is an option to consider.
 We are evaluating a power plant designed by X-energy, which initial analysis found to have tremendous potential.
 To learn more about the X-energy reactor click here.

 We're Growing